U.P. TREE IDENTIFICATION KEY

-This site should be readily observable on computers operating Netscape Navigator 3.0 (or better) or Microsoft Internet Explorer 3.0 (better).
-Low-end Macintoshes and IBM compatibles will experience trouble with some colors, certain font styles, and the physical layout of the pages.
-Text should be a uniform 12 point size in the effort to accommodate older monitors of lower screen resolution.
 Most of the images on this page are "thumbnails" with files sizes in the 2 to 3 kb range (small).
-The thumbnails appear to have beveled edges.
 To see the full size image, simply click on the thumbnail, then click on the "back button" of your browser to return to the page you were on.

 Click HERE to return to the home page.

-This site created and maintained by Bill Cook, MSU Extension Forester for the Upper Peninsula of Michigan.
+This site created and maintained by Bill Cook, retired Extension Forester in the Upper Peninsula of Michigan.
 Editing and modification is ongoing.
-Submit suggestions, questions, and corrections to email@example.com or call 906-786-1575.
+Submit suggestions, questions, and corrections to email@example.com.